|

 Mark & the Escorts were born in 1963 when Ernie Hernandez,

-in East Los Angeles.
-He had been playing drums for a
+Avenue in East Los Angeles.
+He had been playing drums

-year and had a guitar player friend of his over, a 14 year
+for a year and had a guitar player friend of his over, a 14

-I had recently acquired a Gibson electric guitar and amp so
+knew I had recently acquired a Gibson electric guitar and

-he invited me over to his house to play with them.
-I
+amp so he invited me over to his house to play with them.

-and various songs by the Ventures and Dick Dale.
-Occasionally,
+“Pipeline,” and various songs by the Ventures and Dick Dale.

-we threw in a blues song for good measure.
-We started
+Occasionally, we threw in a blues song for good measure.

-playing parties, weddings and dances for pay, sometimes for
+We started playing parties, weddings and dances for pay,

-as much as five dollars a piece!
-After about six months,
+sometimes for as much as five dollars a piece!
+After

-we decided we needed a bass player so I asked my friend Richard
+about six months, we decided we needed a bass player so I

-Rosas to buy a bass and he could join the band.
+Rosas (then known as Richard Rosas) to buy a bass and he could join the band.
 Our

 next move was to add a lead singer and since I felt my voice